educational-resources-and-services/bibletags-widget/README.md

 * Ability to send in English verse in plaintext
 * Send in multiple versions
+* Entire chapter preload (chapter and tagSets queries)
+* utilize definitionsByPosition query for when wordnum supplied (so only a single back-and-forth is needed)
+* Decide on orig version names and ids
+* Decide on a lemma/strongs/etc system after talking with Jesse and Alan (and Andy and DeRouchie?)
 * Get Greek NT working
 * Get LXX working
 * infoCallback
 * Authentication
 * After I have graphql queries which receive arrays in return, see if my cache -> localstorage strategy works still
 * Get basic tagging functionality working
+* Set up ParallelComposite (texts weaved together, and not just one above the other)
-* Get working for other languages
+* Get working for other languages (uiWords query)
 * Test that uiLanguageCode works correctly
 * hideVerse
 * hideOriginal